gordonwatts/hep-programming-hints/awkward-hints.md

 Note the `keepdims=True` - that makes sure you get that nested list, "[[0], [None], [0], [0]]", which can be correctly used for slicing.

-Once you do the filtering you must:
+Once you do the filtering (`array[max_values]`), if you want a list of the values, you must:

 - Use `ak.flatten` to undo the downlevel caused by `keepdims=True`, or
 - Use `ak.first` to pick out the first in the sub list.

 Either of these will give you "[7, None, 2, 8]" in this example.
-But you *have* to do this for every item filtered by `max_values`!
+But you *have* to do this for every item filtered by `max_values` - any filtering using `argmin` and friends.
+Note this trick is not necessary when filtering by values as describe in the above section.

 ## Reducing Values in Nested Arrays (Sum, etc.)